Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions

 In this paper, we combine these two approaches described above and establish an energy estimate of the form:

-\noi where we use the deterministic growth bound \eqref{growth1} to control $C(\|\vec{u}\|_{\H^\s})$, while we use the Wiener chaos estimate (Lemma \ref{LEM:hyp}) to control $F(\vec u)$.
+\noi In the actual application of this energy estimate, in place of $\ind_{B_R}(\vec u)$ in~\eqref{Nest7}, we have $\ind_{\Phi_N(t_0)(B_R)}(\vec u)$ for some $0 < t_0\le T$, which can be majorized by $\ind_{B_C(R, T)}(\vec u)$ thanks to the deterministic growth bound~\eqref{growth1}; see \eqref{eq growth}.
+As for $F(\vec u)$ in~\eqref{Nest7}, we use the Wiener chaos estimate (Lemma~\ref{LEM:hyp}).
 The fact that we have access to the stronger $\H^\s$-norm (rather than $\H^1$-norm as in \eqref{Nest1}) allows us to get by with a softer energy estimate.
 Moreover, in our case, $F(\vec{u})$ is given in an explicit manner (see Proposition~\ref{PROP:energyestimate}).
 It contains products of derivatives of $u_N$ and $v_N$ as well as the $\C^{-1-\eps}$-norm of the Wick power $\DD = (D^s u_N)^2 -\s_N$.
 By proceeding as in~\cite{MWX}, we establish regularity properties of these random distributions in Proposition \ref{PROP:random_distr}.
 These two points lead to a significantly simpler proof of quasi-invariance than the two-dimensional case \cite{OTz3}.

 \begin{remark} \rm